yeomjy/river/README.md

 ```
 ---

+# How to use Reinforcement-Learning for general purpose fuzzing combined with symbolic execution ?
+Check the folder inside this branch: https://github.com/unibuc-cs/river/tree/master/River3/FuzzRL

-## How to use the Reinforcement-Learning-based Concolic tool?
+# How to use the Reinforcement-Learning-based Concolic tool?

 **NOTE:** Our implementation is done using Tensorflow 2 (2.3 version was tested).
 You can manually modify the parameters of the model from `River3/python/RLConcolicModelTf.py`.